Pentecost – a poem and some readings

 Poem – Poldhu Cove #EverybodyNow

 I’m carrying on with this season of posting work which speaks of Earth’s beauty, and at times my sadness as that beauty, the very life of the Earth, is under threat.
-As the Extinction Rebellion protests continue in London and elsewhere, I hope that some of these short pieces with help remind us of the astonishing loveliness, variety and vulnerability of the systems of earth and ocean, forest and animal that nurture us all.
+As the Extinction Rebellion protests continue in London and elsewhere, I hope that some of these short pieces will help remind us of the astonishing loveliness, variety and vulnerability of the systems of earth and ocean, forest and animal that nurture us all.

 We need to reconnect, to feel again a love and delight in the goodness of it all.
 All the good earth.
 I hope what I am sharing with you today, words and pictures, will help.